DAVIDnHANG/DavidnHang.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

 I like data science field because it fulfills my curiosity side.
 My answer is more concrete and I can focus on the question at hand.
 However, since I go on a tangent, it pulls out the double-edge sword of my bad side.
-Hence, I do not prefer data scientist or data analyst, but prefer data engineer.
+Hence, I do not prefer data modeling or data analyst, but prefer data engineer.
 Just focus on getting stuff done, managing data, fixing data, cleaning data, having data ready for people to use, so they can answer their own questions and feelings.
 I just want to log everything, ready everything, clean everything so that people can have an easier time.
 I love listening to people creative stories, and how they draw conclusions.
 Working with others helps me learn from his individualism so I can connect and concrete my world.

 ### my history